CS222-UIUC/team-41-project/README.md

 - Github Repository Setup
   - Add README.md - Done
-  - Establish Directory Structure with templated code for frontend and backend - In Progress
+  - Establish Directory Structure with templated code for frontend and backend - Done
 - Basic exploration of UI library Three.js and building design components for frontend implementation
   - In progress